yujinrobot/roscreate/README.md

 mingw installer.
 It is just a minimal set of ros sources that is tagged at a particular version guaranteed to work with these roscreate shortcuts.

-Note that you can also do it working off the apt-get rosinstalled environment.
-I'm doing it from sources here, because it lets you easily reference what is going on with other catkinized stacks.
+Note that you can also do it working off the apt-get rosinstalled environment (much less building required).
+I'm doing it from a complete set of sources here, because it lets you easily reference what is going on inside the other catkinized stacks.

     > rosinstall --catkin ~/rosws/src https://raw.github.com/stonier/win_ros/master/mingw_fuerte.rosinstall
     > mkdir -p ~/rosws/build